-Franklin's seven public parks comprise 164 acres, with Community Park being the largest at approximately 68 acres.
-Additionally, within the City, you will find Laynecrest, Harmon, and Third Street Parks, alongside the ongoing development of Dial Park.
+Franklin's seven public parks comprise of 164 acres, with Community Park being the largest at approximately 68 acres.
+Additionally, Laynecrest, Harmon, and Third Street Parks are in the City, as well as Dial Park currently in development.
 The Great Miami River bikeway serves as a linear park that connects Franklin to Dayton and several other Miami Valley communities.
 Efforts are in place to extend the bikeway south to downtown Hamilton and north to Piqua.